Exercise 1 - Plot profiles in python#

 Submit Your Work#

-1. Open the Source Control panel (Ctrl+Shift+G or click the source control icon on the left sidebar)
+1. Open the Source Control panel (Ctrl+Shift+G or click the source control icon on the left sidebar – this looks like 3 circles connected by 2 lines, one straight and one wiggly)

 2. Review your changes by clicking on src/assignment.ipynb in the Changes section